Vocational Education and Training (VET) courses are one of the fastest growing areas of education in secondary school.

 VET Courses Delivered Onsite

-Merredin College has signed 2021 ‘Auspicing Contracts’ with the following Registered Training Organisations [RTO] so that they can deliver the qualifications noted:
+Merredin College engages in ‘Auspicing Contracts’ with the following Registered Training Organisations [RTO] so that they can deliver the qualifications noted:

-ICT20115 – Certificate II in Information, Digital Media and Technology
+ICT20120 – Certificate II in Applied Digital Technologies

-A ‘Memorandum of Agreement’ with Central Regional TAFE – RTO Code: 52789 – provides Merredin College Year 11 & 12 students with the opportunity to enrol in the following VET programs:
+A ‘Memorandum of Agreement’ with Central Regional TAFE (RTO Code: 21230) provides Merredin College Year 11 & 12 students with the opportunity to enrol in the following VET programs:

 At the Rutherford Trade Training Centre: